lammps/lammps/doc/src/pair_hybrid.rst

 to type pairs is made via the :doc:`pair_coeff <pair_coeff>` command.
-The *hybrid/scaled* style differs from the *hybrid/overlay* style by requiring a factor for each pair style that is used to scale all forces and energies computed by the pair style.
+The *hybrid/scaled* style differs from the *hybrid/overlay* style by requiring a factor for each pair style that is used to scale all forces, energies and stresses computed by each sub-style.
+Because of the additional complexity, the *hybrid/scaled* style will have more overhead and thus will be a bit slower than *hybrid/overlay*.

 Here are two examples of hybrid simulations.
 The *hybrid* style could be used for a simulation of a metal droplet on a LJ surface.
 The metal atoms interact with each other via an *eam* potential, the surface atoms interact with each other via a *lj/cut* potential, and the metal/surface interaction is also computed via a *lj/cut* potential.
 The *hybrid/overlay* style could be used as in the second example above, where multiple potentials are superposed in an additive fashion to compute the interaction between atoms.
 In this example, using *lj/cut* and *coul/long* together gives the same result as if the *lj/cut/coul/long* potential were used by itself.
 In this case, it would be more efficient to use the single combined potential, but in general any combination of pair potentials can be used together in to produce an interaction that is not encoded in any single pair_style file, e.g. adding Coulombic forces between granular particles.
-The *hybrid/scaled* style enables more complex combinations of pair styles than a simple sum as *hybrid/overlay* does.
-Furthermore, since the scale factors can be variables, they can change during a simulation which would allow to smoothly switch between two different pair styles or two different parameter sets.
+The *hybrid/scaled* style enables more complex combinations of pair styles than a simple sum as *hybrid/overlay* does; there may be fractional contributions from sub-styles or contributions may be subtracted with a negative scale factor.
+Furthermore, since the scale factors can be variables that may change during a simulation, which would allow, for instance, to smoothly switch between two different pair styles or two different parameter sets.

 All pair styles that will be used are listed as "sub-styles" following the *hybrid* or *hybrid/overlay* keyword, in any order.
-In case of the *hybrid/scaled* pair style each sub-style is prefixed with its scale factor.
-The scale factor may be an equal style (or equivalent) variable.
-Each sub-style's name is followed by its usual arguments, as illustrated in the example above.
+In case of the *hybrid/scaled* pair style, each sub-style is prefixed with a scale factor.
+The scale factor is either a floating point number or an equal style (or equivalent) variable.
+Each sub-style's name is followed by its usual arguments, as illustrated in the examples above.
 See the doc pages of individual pair styles for a listing and explanation of the appropriate arguments.

 Note that an individual pair style can be used multiple times as a sub-style.
 For efficiency this should only be done if your model